kokoko3k/koko-aio-slang/docs-ng.md

     0: Never.

-**Glitch if vertical resolution changes:**<br>
+**Resync speed when core resolution changes:**<br>
-    Emulates the crt circuits syncing to the new signal timing.<br>
+    Emulates the crt circuits syncing to the new signal timings.<br>
     Will shake the screen for a while when the resolution changes.<br>
-    The Hiher the value, the more the amplitude.
+    The higher the value, the lower the effect duration.

 **Hi-resolution scanlines handling:**<br>
         There you can choose how to handle scanlines when a game is Hi-Resolution.<br>